nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   either the Irithyll or Profaned Capital boss.
 (If you've already killed one of these bosses, he'll be back next time you return to Firelink.)

+* **Irina** will not accept dark tomes at all.
+She can't be killed for her drop until you've given her both the Braille Divine Tome of Carim and the Braille Divine Tome of Lothric.

 ### `unmissable_invasions`

 This option changes how scripted invasions work so that their rewards are